From insights to improvements: data-driven product enhancement at VDAB

 Annabel De Craene, product manager at VDAB

 And what about quantifiable results?
-“That’s always a challenge with these kinds of projects,” Sien and Elise admit.
+“That’s always a challenge with these kinds of projects,” Elise admits.
 “However, the positive feedback the team gets from users speaks volumes.
 Most of them are glad that we’ve tackled some of the most pressing issues, like introducing better search filters.
 These kinds of small improvements have a big impact on the online experience and really help people to get where they need to be.”

 “VDAB is a big organization, with lots of stakeholders,” Annabel adds.
 “If you want to introduce something new, you need to prove its value to a wide range of people.
 Working with consultants from delaware really helps us make our case and generate buy-in.
 What’s more, the external experts also put us on a fast-track to developing these skills internally.
 In the end, we really want to be able to do it ourselves as well.”